 That is what makes it worthy of purchasing.
-You can purchase burial insurance policy via telephone or online, without having to go through any physical exam.
+You can purchase a burial insurance policy via telephone or online, without having to go through any physical exam.

 Burial Life Insurance Policy and Suicide

-Since you have understood what burial insurance policy is, it is vital to understand what suicide and contestability clauses say about it.
+Since you have understood what a burial insurance policy is, it is vital to understand what suicide and contestability clauses say about it.

 This waiting period may extend to three to four years if the insurance company wants.

 As mentioned above, during this period, the insurer investigates the claims of policyholders to accept or deny coverage of intentional death.

-Do You Need an Attorney to Seek the Help?
+Do You Need an Attorney to Seek the Help

 Since determining whether a policyholder committed suicide is not easy and may vary from case to case.
 Seeking help from a qualified attorney who specializes in life insurance cases is essential in these cases.

-The competent attorney has in-depth knowledge of legal subtleties associated with life insurance policies and is better able to interpret and analyze the legal language.
+The competent attorney has in-depth knowledge of legal subtleties associated with most life insurance policies and is better able to interpret and analyze the legal language.

 Plus, consulting an attorney before you purchase an insurance policy helps you understand the requirements of the policy and ensures that your contract does have a suicide clause.